All faculty, staff, trainees, vendors and contractors must undergo daily screening to enter the WashU Med Campus.

 What happens at screening stations

 You will pass by thermal scanners that measure body temperature.
-You may be asked some questions, and your temperature may be taken, based on your online screening result.
+You may be asked some questions based on your online screening result.
 If you clear screening, you will be given a color-coded sticker to wear on your badge indicating that you may access the Washington University Medical Campus for a 24-hour period, beginning at 6 a.m. each day.

 3. Put your screening sticker on your badge.
 You’re done!